-Blueberries might be tasty, but you don’t need to go overboard.
-Even three servings a week can do a world of good.7 You should also try to switch it up and enjoy other berries and fruits.
+Blueberries might be tasty, but they are not the only fruit you need to include in your daily fruit servings.
+Even 3 servings a week can do you a world of good.6 Try to switch it up and enjoy other berries and fruits.
 Remember, moderation is key!

 References [ + ]